aarongustafson/aaron-gustafson.com/source/_posts/2015-04-02-why-stem-wont-make-us-successfu.markdown

 ref_source: The Washington Post
 ---

-A fantastic op-Ed by Fareed Zakaria on why a well-rounded populace is a good thing:
+A fantastic op-ed by Fareed Zakaria on why a well-rounded populace is a good thing:

 > A broad general education helps foster critical thinking and creativity.
 Exposure to a variety of fields produces synergy and cross fertilization.
 Yes, science and technology are crucial components of this education, but so are English and philosophy.